 This isn’t for the kids.
 You want them to talk.
 This is for you.
 Because, per Kastner, adults talk way too much — like 80 percent too much.
 What happens is that they end up babbling and a 5-year-old says something like, “I hate you,” sidetracking the conversation and getting out of any responsibility.
 Using fewer words helps that.

-Rule #2: Ask for Solutions
+Rule #4: Ask for Solutions When Problems Occur

-Rule #3: Clean Up Your Messes
+Rule #5: Clean Up Your Messes

 Kids don’t long to put stuff away, but they will build up their frustration tolerance by owning what they’ve created.
 It’s a pretty straightforward rule … until they stall.
 When that happens, in a calm voice say, “I’ll leave it up to you, but if you choose not to do this, I can’t talk to you right now.”
 You don’t give her any reaction, which is what she wants, but you’re giving a path back to you, which is really what she wants, says Jude Currier, a licensed psychotherapist in Amherst, New Hampshire.
-There might yelling at first, but she’ll eventually see those tactics don’t work and when she completes a task, she’ll feel some independence and self-esteem.
+There may be yelling at first, but she’ll eventually see those tactics don’t work and when she completes a task, she’ll feel some independence and self-esteem.

-Rule #7: No Sarcasm Allowed
+Rule #6: No Sarcasm Allowed

 Your child goes upstairs while company is over.
-When he comes back down, you greet him with, “So nice of you to join of us.”
+When he comes back down, you greet him with “So nice of you to join of us.”
 Cue the buzzer sound.
 Sarcasm comes with bite and dismissiveness.
 “It has never made anyone feel better,” Sasson Edgette says.
 You may think you know why your child is behaving a certain way, but there’s no way to always keep everything in mind.
-A simple, “You okay?” is plenty.
+A simple “You okay?” is plenty.
 You’re curious.
 You assume nothing.
 There’s an invitation to talk and you might hear an explanation.
 If it’s valid, validate it.
 If it’s not, you can say, “That doesn’t really work.”
 Either way, you’re an understanding guy.

-Rule #8: Chores First.
-Then You Play
+Rule #8: Chores First, Then You Play

 Rule #9: First, Calm Down

 This is an all-encompassing family rule.
 Nothing can be discussed if people are freaking out.
 You need to be in control, so take a fraction of a second to pause before you say or do anything, Smith says.
 For the kids, make it a game.
-Play Statues — start it before you have to use it, so they know how to respond to, “Freeze.”
+Play Statues — start it before you have to use it, so they know how to respond to “Freeze.”
 Injecting laughter reduces the heat, then you can explore the original issue in a non-reactive fashion.
 The kids will see parents who don’t get rattled, know what non-chaos feels like, and can carry that forward.